rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 You can use Azure storage container as a File storage with DronaHQ.
 DronaHQ will upload your uploaded files and other resources.
 Also your published applications will get served from Azure storage container.

+To use Azure Storage Container, you need to set following variables.

+    FILE_UPLOAD_TYPE='azure'

 #### `AZURE_STORAGE_ACCOUNT_NAME`
 This is your Azure storage account name under which you have created your storage container.